 A natural sapphire is a sapphire crystal that has been created in the ground and the color has not been altered chemically or added to by diffusion or cooking the sapphire to extreme temperatures of around 1800 degrees Celsius and then enhanced chemically with treatments such as beryllium.

 Note: Some natural sapphires can have traces of beryllium in them naturally.
-The GIA are carrying out extensive testing to see why and how this can occur naturally which we will show with our full laboratories reports if applicable, these sapphires are extremely rare and to date we have left all of these sapphires with the GIA for further education and testing.
+The GIA is carrying out extensive testing to see why and how this can occur naturally which we will show with our full laboratory reports if applicable, these sapphires are extremely rare and to date, we have left all of these sapphires with the GIA for further education and testing.

 Natural Ceylon Sapphire uncut 3.50 ct's

 Treating and heating stone is a very involved process that can significantly change the original appearance as well as the value of the rough corundum-sapphire that came out of the ground.
 By using very high temperatures in gas furnaces, these stones are heated for a period of up to 10 days at and above the melting point of the crystal (1800°C).
 Additives, such as lead glass and coloring agents, can be included in the heating process in order to fill in natural cavities, fissures, and cracks in the sapphires.
 Coloring agents are then diffused into the heating process, and in many cases, the coloring of the sapphire is completely altered.
 Trying to determine what you are buying is now a scientific research project in most cases and this is why today Sapphire Ring Co uses the Top Gem Laboratories for full gemstone identification and testing.